Beth Mead: 2021–22: WSL all-time assists leader and Arsenal Player of the Season

 With 14 goals and 19 assists in 34 starts, Mead's total goal contributions in the season came to 33.
 During the league opener against defending champions Chelsea, she scored a brace to defeat Chelsea 3–2.
 She was named Player of the Match.
 On 27 January 2022, Arsenal was behind Brighton & Hope Albion 0–1 after the first half.
-Just five minutes after the restart, Mead whipped an inch-perfect delivery across the face of the Brighton goal and Vivianne Miedema was well-placed to fire home from close range.
-Mead wasn't done there, though, and this time she went for goal herself with a free-kick on the edge of the area, firing a stunning curling effort into the top right corner to secure all three points.
+Just five minutes after the restart, Mead whipped a delivery across the face of the Brighton goal and Vivianne Miedema was well-placed to fire home from close range.
+In addition, Mead fired a curling effort into the top right corner to secure all three points.
 She was named Player of the Match.
 On 24 April 2022, Mead not only became the WSL all-time assist leader, but also reached the 50th goal in the WSL during Arsenal's 3–0 victory over Everton.
 Her assist resulted in teammate Jordan Nobbs' 50th WSL goal as well.
 She was named the Player of the Match.

 Mead also established herself as the centrepiece of the pressing and counter-pressing system under new manager Jonas Eidevall.
 She topped the charts for pressing and defensive actions in the final third.
 She registered most pressures (381) and succeeded the most, made most tackles (61) and won the most (43), and made second-most blocks (32) in Arsenal.
 In the WSL, she won third most tackles.
 It is rare for a forward to achieve such numbers.
 On her counterpressing ability, manager Eidevall said: "I have never coached a player who is as fast at it (counterpressing) as Beth Mead.
 She can run 15 metres in seconds and close a player down."